elkarto91/elkarto91.github.io/index.md

 Recent work includes **enterprise-grade platforms** for payments, tax compliance, governance, and telecom — alongside conceptual explorations of systems that *could* exist.

 ### 🚀 Enterprise Platforms
-- **KrypCore** – Stablecoin payment rails on zkSync with compliance, liquidity, and partner onboarding
+- **Stablepay** – Stablecoin payment rails on zkSync with compliance, liquidity, and partner onboarding
 - **TaxChain / PID** – Blockchain-based VAT compliance (in collaboration with European tax authorities)
 - **Neuralic** – AI governance and reasoning layer for explainability and audit trails
 - **Telecom CDR Settlement** – Hedera-powered reconciliation and mediation for multi-operator roaming